doytch/SkipToTimestamp/readme.txt

 2. Control the text of the link by using our [skipto] shortcode.

 == Changelog ==

+= 1.4 =
+* Fixed issue where playbackRate wouldn't be preserved.
+* Switched to dataset tags and global event handlers.
+* Thanks Lewis Cowles for the pull request!

+= 1.3 =
+* Housekeeping

 = 1.2 =
 * Added ability to turn off automatic linking on a per-page basis.